Digital Tools for Insurance Agents 1

 To help you get started as you experiment with generative AI, here are some tips for crafting effective prompts:

-Clarify style.
-“Make it conversational but authoritative.”
-Or, better yet, upload a copy of your agency’s brand style or voice guidelines and instruct the tool to use them when crafting responses.
+*Better yet, upload a copy of your agency’s guidelines for brand style and voice and instruct the tool to use them when crafting responses.

 Make it a conversation